 The Gender Expression in Tango

-Unlike in the US where gender expression is deemed politically incorrect, in Argentina it is a cultural symbol, which is evident in many aspects of their lives and particularly in their dance.*
+Unlike in the US where gender expression is deemed politically incorrect, in Argentina it is a cultural emblem, which is evident in many aspects of their lives and particularly in their dance.*

 In chacarera, for example, the man deliberately demonstrates his masculinity, as saying to the woman, "Look how strong and brave I am!"
-And the woman deliberately displays her femininity, as saying to the man, "Do you like my softness and beauty?"
+And the woman deliberately displays her femininity, as asking the man, "Don't you like my suppleness and beauty?"

 Such unconcealed gender expression is evident in their tango also.

 For Argentinians, male strength and female beauty are positive qualities that the opposite sexes use to allure each other.
-Masculinity and femininity are gender traits resulted from millions of years of evolution, which allows the human species to sustain and flourish.
+Masculinity and femininity are gender traits resulted from millions of years of evolution, allowing the human species to sustain and flourish.
 Opposite, different, mutually attractive, interdependent and complementary, men and women are created for each other.
 From their union comes children, family, society, and moral principles that hold the family and society together, such as love, teamwork, role play, cooperation and agreement.
 The sustenance, stability and harmony of society would be impossible if the two sexes do not attract each other and love each other.
 Therefore, gender expression is not a sign of gender inequality or sexist display, as feminists claim.
-Rather, it is a binding force that unites the two sexes and strengthens the society.
-(See Tango and Interdepence between the Sexes.)
+Rather, it is a binding force that unites the two sexes and strengthens the society (see Tango and Interdepence between the Sexes).

 "If we want to achieve the perfect degree of human nature, or at least close to this level of perfection, then all rules and regulations of mankind should be adapted to human nature.
 Because experiences prove that we cannot use rules and regulations to bind human nature without destroying their happiness.
 The attempt to obey rules and regulations that contradict human nature is the main source of human suffering.
 Any attempt to promote human wellness will not have any result until there is no radical reform in this respect." - On Human Happiness by John Gray

 The true solution to gender equality and harmony is to embrace gender differences, gender roles, gender expressions, love and cooperation, which is nature's way to unite the two sexes in contradistinction to the arbitrary culture of individualism, feminism, antagonism, hatred and power politics.
-(See The World Needs a Different Philosophy.)
 Thanks to tango we have a living testimony of how nature works.
 "Tango is based on the ideas that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than un-equalize the two sexes, that being a masculine male and a feminine female is attractive, beneficial and desirable, that the harmony of the two genders is arrived at through mutual respect, submission, accommodation and cooperation rather than antagonism, animosity, confrontation and power struggle, and that love triumphs over hostility.
 While individualism and feminism focus on the individuality and independence of the individual person or gender, tango focuses on the oneness and harmony of their union.
 It asks us to be friendly, submissive, humble, adaptive, cooperative, agreeable and yielding.
 Tango proves that the two sexes can form a harmonious relationship by conforming to these values.
-Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy the dance and the relationship with the opposite sex."
-(See Femininity and Feminism in Tango (II).)
+Despite the challenges that tango faces in the West, it continues to have a positive impact on our lives, because unless we adopt these values, we are unable to fully enjoy the dance and the relationship with the opposite sex (see Femininity and Feminism in Tango (II))."

-Gender expression is important in tango also because the juxtaposition of opposite moods complementing each other is a remarkable feature of tango, which is heterosexual rather than homosexual in nature.
-Tango music has a rhythm that is masculine - robust, steady, rigid, firm and forceful, accompanied by a melody that is feminine - soft, sentimental, emotional, moody and beautiful.
-The two opposite moods intertwine and respond to each other, reflecting the man and woman in the dance.
-Dancing tango, you have to imagine that you are playing the music with your body.
-The man and the woman are different instruments, each with a distinct sound, expressing a different emotion.
-One is like the bandoneon, the other the violin.
-One is the passion of the drums, the other the beauty of the melody.
-One is philosophy, the other poem.
-Both are indispensable and irreplaceable, and they must complement and collaborate harmoniously in order to create a beautiful dance.
-(See The Characteristics of Classic Tango.)
+Gender expression is crucial in tango also because tango is inherently a heterosexual rather than a homosexual dance, characterized by the integration and interaction of contrasting elements, with each gender brings a unique quality that complements the other.
+Tango music mirrors this duality, with a rhythm that is masculine - robust, steady, forceful, and predictable, and a melody that is feminine - soft, emotional, moody, and beautiful.
+The two contrasting moods interplay fluidly, reflecting the dynamics of the two sexes.
+In tango, the man and the woman are akin to different instruments, each producing a distinct sound and emotion.
+One is like the bandoneon, the other the violin; one is the passion of the drums, the other the beauty of the melody; one is philosophy, the other poem...
+Both are indispensable and irreplaceable, and they must complement and collaborate harmoniously in order to create a beautiful dance (see The Characteristics of Classic Tango).
 The attempt to make tango a homosexual or gender-neutral dance would only nip the vitality of tango because without gender difference and gender expression, tango will lose its richness, beauty and charm.
-(See Artistic Sublimation and Vulgarism in Tango.)

 ______________________________________